Crab fishery managed areas

 The commercial spanner crab fishery is divided into 2 managed areas – 1 in the south and 1 in the north:

 - Managed area A (C2 fishery symbol) is fully developed and accounts for over 95% of the total catch of spanner crabs.
-The fishery is managed through a total allowable catch (TAC) quota and individual transferable quotas (ITQs).
+The fishery is managed through a TAC quota and ITQs.

 - Managed area B (C3 fishery symbol) is managed via a daily quota, or in-possession limit.
 The fishery is only small, in both catch and number of participants.

-Commercial fishers require a commercial fishing boat licence endorsed with these symbols to harvest crabs in the respective areas.
+Commercial fishers require a primary commercial fishing licence endorsed with these symbols to harvest crabs in the respective managed areas.

-- Read the Fisheries Regulation 2008 for a description and full details of each fishery symbol.
+- Read the fisheries legislation for a description and full details of each fishery symbol.